yenmr/TISCalling/README.md

-# TIS Prediction Using Machine Learning
+# TIScalling - TIS Prediction Using Machine Learning

-This project focuses on predicting non-canonical Translation Initiation Sites (TIS) in various species using machine learning techniques.
-The aim is to build a robust classifier that accurately identifies these non-canonical TIS locations based on genomic sequences and other relevant features.
+TIScalling is an open-source project dedicated to predicting non-canonical Translation Initiation Sites (TIS) in transcriptomic data across various species.
+The project uses advanced machine learning techniques to develop a robust classifier that accurately identifies non-canonical TIS locations based on sequence data and other relevant features.

 ## Table of Contents